lynn/winds-seed/index.md

 ## Credits

-I, Lynn [@chordbug](https://twitter.com/chordbug), did all the romhacking and translating.
+I, [lynn](https://github.com/lynn), did all the romhacking and translating.
 The code is [here](https://github.com/lynn/winds-seed/tree/main), and some notes about the process are [here](https://gist.github.com/lynn/aaab1ab4c8f6196c72735d157e2a95fb).
 I couldn't have done it without the help of some other wonderful folks:

 - hollowaytape and celcion from 46OkuMen: for [exploring](https://github.com/46OkuMen/windseed) this game and leaving helpful notes for me to start from.
 Thanks!
-- WILLYYYYYYY: for obtaining the Disc Station Vol.7 magazine from an auction to scan the manual, all so I could translate it!
+- WILLYYYYYYY: for obtaining the magazine from an auction and scanning it, all so I could translate it!
 Thank you so much.
 - The PC-9800 Series Central Discord, for their feedback and encouragement.
 - fluidvolt: for being lovely, and playing through many weird retro games with me.
 "Look at this little lad!!"